Micah Hyde (American football): 2015

-The Green Bay Packers finished second in the NFC North with a 10-6 record.
+The Packers finished second in the NFC North with a 10–6 record.
 On January 10, 2016, Hyde made eight combined tackles and a pass deflection in the Packers' 35–18 victory at the Washington Redskins in the NFC Wildcard Game.
 The Packers were eliminated from the playoffs after losing 26–20 at the Arizona Cardinals in the NFC Divisional Round the following week.

-2016 season
+2016

 Head coach Mike McCarthy named Hyde the No. 1 nickelback and backup strong safety, behind Morgan Burnett, to start the 2016 regular season.